My Food Philosophy

 A few years ago, I discovered that eating gluten gives me very intense migraines.
 I had a temporary reprieve during pregnancy and breastfeeding, but if I eat it now, I’m debilitated for at least 24 hours.
 I do not have Celiac’s disease, nor do I have an issue being in contact with gluten, so I cook and bake with both regular and GF flours.
 I love baking with almond meal, buckwheat flour, cornmeal, and chickpea flour, so you may seem those ingredients pop up.

 I have two very opinionated taste testers (as well as many friends who regularly enjoy the surplus of what I make) so you can be sure everything is being well vetted, tested, and retested when necessary.

 The result of all of this?

-For me, cooking is both a creative outlet and a way to see the concrete results of my efforts to feed my family—which I find very rewarding especially since I otherwise spend much of my time on the computer for work.
-I love the challenge of figuring out new recipes and spending time in the kitchen, both on my own and with Linden.
-And I'm really looking forward to the time when she can start cooking for me!
+For me, cooking is both a creative outlet and a way to see the concrete results of my efforts to feed my family—which I find very rewarding especially since I otherwise spend much of my time on the computer editing and writing for work.
+I love the challenge of figuring out new recipes and spending time in the kitchen, both on my own and with the kids.